-Here are the rules in Victoria in relation to child custody (residence) and access (time spent)?
+Here are the rules in Victoria in relation to child custody (residence) and access (time spent):

-- The appropriate division of time a child spends with each parent is formulated by applying a test, but overarching that test is the need to ensure that a child has a meaningful relationship with each parent, and that the child is protected from child abuse and family violence
+• The appropriate division of time a child spends with each parent is formulated by applying a test, but overarching that test is the need to ensure that a child has a meaningful relationship with each parent, and that the child is protected from child abuse and family violence

-- Parental responsibility means making major decisions about the child’s welfare, such as, where the children live, their religion, health and education
+• Parental responsibility means making major decisions about the child’s welfare, such as, where the children live, their religion, health and education

-- The presumption can be rebutted where there is evidence of child abuse or it is not in the best interests of the children
+• The presumption can be rebutted where there is evidence of child abuse or it is not in the best interests of the children

-- If it is not reasonably practicable or in the best interests of the child for equal time, the court must then consider whether the child should spend substantial and significant time with the non-residential parent
+• If it is not reasonably practicable or in the best interests of the child for equal time, the court must then consider whether the child should spend substantial and significant time with the non-residential parent

-- Substantial and significant time means that the non-residential parent is involved in the child’s routine, usually on special days and outside of each alternate weekend Friday to Sunday evening
+• Substantial and significant time means that the non-residential parent is involved in the child’s routine, usually on special days and outside of each alternate weekend Friday to Sunday evening

-- If it is not reasonably practicable or in the best interests of the child to spend substantial and significant time with the non-residential parent, the default position of each alternate weekend Friday to Sunday evening may apply.
+• If it is not reasonably practicable or in the best interests of the child to spend substantial and significant time with the non-residential parent, the default position of each alternate weekend Friday to Sunday evening may apply.

-Every divorce is different and we have represented many clients with difficult child custody disputes.Contact us if you want to speak with an accredited family lawyer in Northcote or the surrounding suburbs.
+With a deep understanding of the Family Law Act and child custody laws, we are well-equipped to navigate these issues.Contact us if you want to speak with an accredited family lawyer in Northcote or the surrounding suburbs.